Part 61 vs Part 141: What’s the Difference?

 Time Frame

-With the flexibility of Part 61 schools, obtaining your pilot license largely depends on your availability and progress.
 Your flight instructor will use his or her judgment to deem you ready for a checkride, or practical test.
-Therefore, the duration of training varies greatly from one person to another.
+Because of this, the duration of training varies greatly from one person to another.

 In Part 141, however, you need to pass stage checks and course tests before getting your license.
 As students who enroll in Part 141 schools almost always start training as a group, most tend to complete it around the same time.